SocialHub.AI

 Our customers buy furniture once every several years — how does a retention loop even apply?

 That's exactly the problem the mechanism is built for.
-Rather than waiting on a durable repurchase that runs on a multi-year cycle, the loop expands the category — surrounding the big-ticket piece with high-frequency textiles, décor, and small goods so there's always a next basket.
+Rather than waiting on a durable repurchase that runs on a multi-year cycle, the loop expands the category — surrounding the big-ticket piece with high-frequency textiles, décor, and small goods through the recommendations engine so there's always a next basket.
 The durable sale becomes the anchor of an ongoing relationship, not a one-and-done.

 How does the platform know what to recommend if it's not another sofa?